Soumit-Das/goofy-tray-3901/README.md

 # goofy-tray-3901

-This is a backend based tender management system which allows both tender and vendor to carryout their works effeiciently
+This is a backend based tender management system which allows both tender and vendor to carryout their works effeiciently It allows the admin to list the tenders in this tender management system It allows vendors to bids for the vendors which they want to own

 Tech stack used